fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Description:** Returns the index of a given element in an array.
 This transform checks whether the given `input`/`inputPath` is in the array provided via `array`.
 It is found, the index of the element is given.
 If it is not found `-1` will be returned instead.

-It furthermore allows for an `offset` to be provided, which will be added to the return value, and a `notFound` which will be returned in case the element is not found in the array.
+It furthermore allows for an `offset` to be provided, which will be added to the return value, and a `notFound` which will be returned in case the element is not found in the array. `notFound` is not allowed to be a positive integer, as this threatens invertibility.

 The `offset` will be added to the output index, even if the element is not found.

 Returns `undefined` if no array is provided.

+**Invertibility:** Partly invertible (into `dereference`).

 **Syntax:**

 ```
 {